 Young Americans is the ninth studio album by David Bowie, mostly recorded in Philadelphia in late 1974, with some tracks recorded in New York City in early 1975, and released in March 1975.
 A major departure in style from his previous albums, it is largely a soul album— or as Bowie liked to call it, "Plastic Soul"— with additional funk and Rhythm and Blues stylings.

-Since release, Young Americans has been looked at generally favourably.
 The album spawned two singles: the Title Track and "Fame", both of which became both commercial hits and fan-favorites.
-"Fame" additionally served as Bowie's Breakthrough Hit in the United States, having previously languished there as a cult artist due to the general unpopularity of Glam Rock west of the Atlantic.
+"Fame" additionally served as Bowie's Breakthrough Hit in North America, having previously languished there as a cult artist due to the general unpopularity of Glam Rock west of the Atlantic.
+The single topped both the Billboard Hot 100 and the Canadian Singles Charts (his first single to do so), and went on to become the seventh best-selling single of 1975 in the United States.

 Songs written by David Bowie except where otherwise noted.